nolnolon/Auto-generated-Meeting-Notes/README.md

 # Auto-generated Meeting Notes with LLM

-A ready-to-use service suitable for local machines.
-Easy use instructions, fast run time, and consistent output formatting.
 - Accepts audio files OR raw transcripts
 - Transcribes audio with OpenAI's audio API
 - Summarizes the meeting in under 200 words.